syrianarchive/syrianarchive-investigations/investigations/Harem.md

 ## What Happened?

+**INCLUDE SATELLITE IMAGERY**

-After collecting and analysing images and videos published on social media platforms and news networks, Syrian Archive concluded that on 22 March 2018 at roughly 16:00 the town of Harem was targeted with two air raids on the popular market and the surrounding area in western Harem.
+After collecting and analysing images and videos published on social media platforms and news networks, Syrian Archive concluded that on 22 March 2018 at roughly 16:00 the town of Harem was targeted with two airstrikes on the popular market and the surrounding area in western Harem.
 Russian forces are likely responsible for the attack.
+The airstrikes on Harem are the third attack in Idlib by Russian aircraft in three days.
+The attack occurred days after airraids on [Hass](https://www.google.com/url?q=https://www.youtube.com/watch?v%3DvhWCokTU6GA&sa=D&ust=1538477135316000) (March 20, 2018) and [Kafr al-Battikh](https://www.google.com/url?q=https://www.youtube.com/watch?v%3Dbf1-afwsPv0&sa=D&ust=1538477135316000) (March 21, 2018), which resulted in the death of dozens of civilians, mostly women and children.

 ![](/assets/investigations/Harem/image24.png)
 *The location of the first air raid - [Source](https://www.google.com/url?q=https://www.youtube.com/watch?v%3Dg4SJoYgo7hU&sa=D&ust=1538477135306000): Syrian Civil Defense Channel in Idlib province on YouTube*